xapian/xapian-docsprint/howtos/spelling.rst

 The :xapian-variable:`frequency_inc` parameter is optional, and defaults to 1.

-And the corresponding way to remove from the spelling dictionary is:
+The corresponding way to remove an entry from the spelling dictionary is:

 .. xapiancodesnippet:: c++